Conformal blocks attached to twisted groups: Introduction

-In the case in which all the $\lambda_i$'s are zero, the so called \emph{propagation of vacua} ensures that the associated sheaf of conformal blocks is actually independent of the marked points, hence it descends to $\Mg$.
-We denote this vector bundle, which is called the \emph{sheaf of covacua}, by $\mathbb{H}_\ell(0)_\Cun$.

-The rank of $\mathbb{H}_\ell(\lambda_i)_\Cun$ has been computed with the \emph{Verlinde formula} \cite{tsuchiya1989conformal} \cite{Faltings1994Verlinde} \cite{sorger1996formule}.
-The main ingredient for this computation consists in the \emph{fusion rules} which control the behaviour of the rank under degeneration of curves.
-Thanks to this property the computation of the rank is reduced to the case of the projective line $\PP^1$ with three marked points.

-These sheaves have played an important role not only as a tool to study $\bMgn[n]$, but also in the study of $\BunG(X)$, the stack parametrizing $G$-bundles on a smooth curve $X$.
-In fact, for every $\ell \in \NN$ there is a canonical isomorphism

-where $\LL$ is the determinant line bundle on $\BunG(X)$ \cite{BeauvilleLaszlo1994Conformal} \cite{KumarNR1994Grassmannian}.
-The key point to prove this isomorphism is the \emph{uniformization theorem} which describes $\BunG(X)$ as a quotient of the the affine Grassmannian $\textsf{Gr}(G)$, whose line bundles and the space of their global sections have been described in terms of representations of $\g$ by Kumar \cite{Kumar} and Mathieu \cite{Mathieu}.
-This theorem, which was proved initially by Beauville and Laszlo in \cite{BeauvilleLaszlo1994Conformal} for $G=\SLn$, has been generalized for parabolic groups by Pauly in \cite{Pauly1996Parabolic} and by Laszlo and Sorger in \cite{LS1997PicardBunG}.
-Finally Heinloth proved the uniformization theorem for $\Bun_\H(X)$, for connected parahoric Bruhat-Tits groups $\H$ in \cite{heinloth2010uniformization}, where he also gave a description of the Picard group of $\Bun_\H(X)$.
-Having in hand the notion of the sheaf of conformal blocks for parahoric Bruhat-Tits groups $\H$ satisfying factorization rules and propagation of vacua, is then the first step to describe the space of global sections $H^0(\Bun_\H(X), \LL)$ of certain line bundles $\LL$ on $\Bun_\H(X)$ and achieve, in a second time, a Verlinde type formula for $H^0(\Bun_\H(X), \LL)$, as asked by Pappas and Rapoport in \cite{PappasRapoport2007Questions}.
+One of the reasons that lead algebraic geometers to study the sheaves of covacua, and generalization thereof, is their relation to the stack parametrizing principal bundles on curves.
+In the classical setting, the fibres of the dual of $\VV_\ell(0)$ over the curve $X$, called space of \emph{conformal blocks}, have been identified as global sections of well determined line bundles on $\Bun_{G,X}$, obtaining insights on the geometry of this moduli space \cite{BeauvilleLaszlo1994Conformal} \cite{Faltings1994Verlinde}\cite{LS1997PicardBunG} \cite{sorger1996formule}.
+The key point to prove this isomorphism is the \emph{uniformization theorem} which describes $\Bun_{G,X}$ as a quotient of the the affine Grassmannian $\textsf{Gr}(G)$, whose Picard group and the space of global sections of line bundles have been described in terms of representations of $\g$ by Kumar \cite{Kumar} and Mathieu \cite{Mathieu}.
+The uniformization theorem, which was proved initially by Beauville and Laszlo in \cite{BeauvilleLaszlo1994Conformal} for $G=\SLn$, has been shown to hold for any simple group $G$ by Drinfeld and Simpson \cite{DrinfeldSimpson}.
+The identification of global sections of line bundles and conformal blocks was then extended to the case of parabolic bundles by Pauly in \cite{Pauly1996Parabolic} and by Laszlo and Sorger in \cite{LS1997PicardBunG}.
+Finally Heinloth, answering questions posed by Pappas and Rapoport in \cite{PappasRapoport2007Questions}, proved the uniformization theorem for $\Bun_{\H, X}$, for connected parahoric Bruhat-Tits groups $\H$ in \cite{heinloth2010uniformization}, where he also gave a description of the Picard group of $\Bun_{\H,X}$.